Applications for Summer 2024 may be reviewed for remaining openings, cancellations, and waitlist through May 1, 2024.

 Application requirements for the Athletic Training Program (ATP) are:

-2. Bachelor's degree from a regionally accredited institution (or the evaluated equivalency), with a minimum GPA of 3.0.
-Applicants with a GPA below 3.0 may be considered for admission with the presentation of a minimum combined score of 300 on the Verbal and Quantitative Reasoning sections of the Graduate Record Exam (GRE).
+2. Bachelor’s degree from an accredited college or university which is recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation, or the evaluated equivalency, with a minimum GPA of 3.0 for unconditional acceptance.
+Applicants with a GPA lower than 3.0 may be considered for admission with the presentation of a minimum combined score of 300 on the verbal and quantitative sections of the Graduate Record Exam (GRE).

-3. Official sealed transcripts from a college or university reflecting the completion of a baccalaureate degree.
+3. Official sealed transcripts from a college or university reflecting the completion of a baccalaureate degree submitted through ATCAS.
 Additional transcripts may be required for GPA or prerequisite verification.

-4. Three recommendations from sources who can address your potential for success.
+4. Two recommendations from sources who can address your potential for success.
 Family members and friends may not complete recommendations.

 5. A comprehensive essay of at least 500 words that includes the following:

 - Background and/or experiences in sports, athletic training, exercise science or related areas

 - Short and long-term professional goals